AGAMPANDEYY/Akkiai_crew/README.md

 # Akkiai_crew
+## HASHLESS TEST

-This branch updated on 21st Feb 2025.
+This branch was updated on 22nd March 2025.

-NEW UPDATE-- TEST-- Added Perplexity sonar-pro model for /chat and fixed other api bugs.
+NEW UPDATE-- TEST-- Added LiteLLM for model configurations, updated crew.py and haveOne Prod, One Test.
+THIS VERSION HAS NOT BEEN PUSHED TO TEST EC2 SERVER.

 1. Added crew 1-9 for production
 2. Output pydantic only done for crew 1 and 9, have to do for others
 3. updated the directory of codes